fuzikt/localrec/README.md

 - for Relion 3.1 star files automatically reads the apix from star file

 - for Relion 3.1 star files binned particle star file can be used for extraction from micrographs (for Relion 3.0 star files the star file needs to be "unbinned first")

+Changes in 1.5.0 version
+- Originating particle of the subparticle is stored in rlnOriginalParticle in the output star file.
+- The run command with all parameters is stored in the output star file as comment at the beginning of the file.

+New options for extraction:
+--rescale_size
+Rescale (bin) subparticle to this box (pixels).
+(Default: -1 => no rescale) --float16
+Use float16 format for the output MRC files.
+--no_ramp
+Just subtract the background mean in the normalisation, instead of subtracting a fitted ramping background."

 Changes in 1.3.0 version: